TakashiYoshinaga/3D-Scan-And-Share/README.md

-# Add and Delete 3D Model Files Manually
+# Adding and Deleting 3D Model Files
-   - Please add or remove files as needed in the `dl` folder located in the same directory as `3DObjectViewer.exe`.
+   - Please add or delete files as needed in the `dl` folder within the same directory as 3DObjectViewer.exe.
+   - Additionally, you can delete the currently displayed object by pressing the `D key` while running 3DObjectViewer.exe.

+# Exporting Data
+   - By pressing the `Q key` while running 3DObjectViewer.exe, Quilt images will be saved in the following directory:
+     3DScanObjectViewerForWindows -> 3DObjectViewer_Data -> Quilts

 # Trouble Shooting
 After sending 3d model to a PC, if the model not appear immediately in LookingGlass, please remove 3DObjectViewer.exe from your firewall settings once.